kubernetes/website/docs/tutorials/stateful-application/cp-distributed-systems.md

 You should always provision additional capacity to allow the processes of critical systems to be rescheduled in the event of node failures.
 If you do so, than the outage will only last until the Kubernetes scheduler reschedules one of the ZooKeeper servers.
-However, if you want your sevice to tolerate node fialures with no downtime, you should use a `PodAntiAffinity` annotation.
+However, if you want your service to tolerate node failures with no downtime, you should use a `PodAntiAffinity` annotation.

 Get the nodes for Pods in the `zk` Stateful Set.